Alte Utting

-History and Description
+History and description

 Use as a passenger ship (1950–2016)

 The ship, which has a length of 36.4 m, a width of 7.5 m and a capacity of 400 passengers, was built by the Deggendorfer Werft und Eisenbau Gesellschaft in 1949 and she was used as a passenger ship MS Utting on the Ammersee lake in Upper Bavaria from 1950 to 2016.

 Use as a nightlife spot (since 2018)

 The ship was decommissioned in 2016 and then bought by the Kulturverein Wannda e.V. in Munich, which by then already had made a name for itself with other subcultural projects such as the nightclub Bahnwärter Thiel or the permanent festival Wannda Circus, and which was able to finance the project from the revenues of these event locations.
 On 21 and 22 February 2017 the hull of the ship and the superstructures were transported from the Ammersee lake to Munich.
 For the night-time transport to Munich, the Autobahn had to be closed by the police.
 After its arrival in Munich, the 144-ton ship was deployed on a former railway bridge close to the Wholesale Market Munich that crosses an inner-city arterial road, and the conversion to a nightlife and cultural venue started.
 Due to tremendous static and safety-relevant requirements the opening of the venue was delayed for more than one year.
 On 12 July 2018 the former ship was christened to the name Alte Utting on the railway bridge by the head of the municipal planning and building control office Julia Schönfeld-Knor.
-After completion of the reconstruction measures, the party ship is opened daily since the 26 July 2018 and is primarily used as a bar, restaurant, discothèque (in the engine room), music venue and cabaret stage.
+After completion of the reconstruction measures, the party ship has been open daily since 26 July 2018 and is primarily used as a bar, restaurant, discothèque (in the engine room), music venue and cabaret stage.
 As the Alte Utting quickly established itself as an attraction that is known far beyond the city borders, local politicians plan to preserve it permanently.